codecutout/codecutout.github.io/_posts/2017-03-18-string-to-expression-part-1-the-tokenizer.markdown

 ...
 {% endhighlight %}

 You may have also noted we add an ignore flag on our tokens so we can remove annoying things such as whitespace during tokenization.
-Ignored tokens are matched but never returend.
+Ignored tokens are matched but never returned.

 Also if you follow the logic you'll see in the odd case where multiple TokenDefinitions match the same token we just take the first TokenDefinition's match.
 This does mean that order of your `TokenDefinition`s matter, so you will need to define the more specific definitions before the broader ones.